Emotional support animal: Exceptions

 If the requested accommodation (i.e., the waiver of a "no pets" policy for an emotional support animal) constitutes an undue financial or administrative burden for the landlord, or fundamentally alters the nature of the housing, the landlord may not have to provide the reasonable accommodation.
 However, as the burden of allowing emotional support animals is generally modest, most landlords have been unsuccessful in opposing a waiver of a "no pets" policy on the basis of a claimed extreme burden.

 Colleges

 On April 25, 2013, the US Department of Housing and Urban Development sent notice to its regional offices that public universities are required to comply with the Fair Housing Act, which includes allowing emotional support animals into college dormitories and residence halls.
-As of 2015, colleges in the United States such as St. Mary's College of Maryland were trying to accommodate students with a documented need for emotional support animals.
+As an example of compliance, California Polytechnic State University permits emotional support animals in on-campus housing following verification of eligibility.
+Verification involves submitting an accommodation request for review, a written request for an accommodation, and sufficient documentation from the applicant's treating licensed medical professional.
+Emotional support animals are not generally permitted in other campus facilities.

 While a number of institutions traditionally held a "no pets" policy, students with ESAs assert that an animal provides them therapeutic benefit.
 Some professors have expressed concern that animals in classrooms and academic settings will cause classroom distraction.